Birthgap — global fertility and the timing of parenthood

 Birthgap Retirement Indicator (BRI)

 The Birthgap Retirement Indicator (BRI) for Belarus reached 24.8% in 2018, marking an increase of 4.7 percentage points from 2017.
-Over the past five years, the BRI averaged 17.8% from 2014 to 2018, showing a rising trend.
-Compared to the 1970s average of -45.7%, Belarus's current BRI is approximately 70.6 percentage points higher.
-Within both global and European contexts, Belarus holds the lowest BRI values, ranking 35th out of 35 globally and 30th out of 30 in Europe.
+Over the span from 2014 to 2018, the five-year average BRI stood at 17.8%, showing an upward trend.
+When compared to the 1970s average of -45.7%, the current value represents a rise of about 70.6 percentage points.
+On the global scale, Belarus's BRI ranks at the bottom, being 35th out of 35 countries.
+Similarly, within Europe, Belarus holds the lowest position with a rank of 30 out of 30.

 Source: Human Fertility Database.